archx3/kobina-koomson/src/blogs/brain-drain-in-a-new-dress.md

 These numbers are only going to grow, especially post-pandemic.

-Between **2022 and 2024**, over **4,000 Ghanaian nurses** left the country to work in the UK alone — many of them trained in our public institutions, only to take their skills elsewhere due to low wages and limited opportunities.
+Between **2022 and 2024**, over **4,000 Ghanaian nurses** left the country to work in the UK alone, many of them trained in our public institutions, only to take their skills elsewhere due to low wages and limited opportunities.

 And it’s not just the health sector.
-A 2023 report from the *African Union Development Agency* noted a surge in African tech workers — developers, engineers, data analysts — leaving for Europe, the U.S., and increasingly, the UAE.
+A 2023 report from the *African Union Development Agency* noted a surge in African tech workers.
+Developers, engineers, data analysts, leaving for Europe, the U.S., and increasingly, the UAE.

 These days, it feels like every other LinkedIn update is someone announcing their move to study or work in Berlin, Amsterdam, or Toronto.